All Episodes

 Those who don't think about what other people think about have no inner monologue.

-I don't I do I'm aware that men have inner monologues.
+I don't, I do, I'm aware that men have inner monologues.

-So there's a comedian I remember from from many, many years ago who had this bit, which I'll attempt to badly reproduce here, where he was saying, you know, it's tough.
+So there's a comedian I remember from many, many years ago who had this bit, which I'll attempt to badly reproduce here, where he was saying, you know, it's tough.

-And it's like you don't want to say the truth.
+And it's like, you don't want to say the truth.

 Nothing.